FlyingDomotic/FF_WebServer/README.md

 ## What's for?

-This library implements on ESP8266 a fully asynchronous Web server, with MQTT connection, Arduino and Web OTA, optional telnet or serial debug, optional serial and/or syslog trace, optional external hardware watchdog and optional Domoticz connectivity.
+This library implements on ESP8266 a fully asynchronous Web server, with:
+- MQTT connection
+- Arduino and Web OTA

-It also has a local file system to host user and server files.
+- local file system to host user and server files
+- file and/or browser based settings
+- full file editor/upload/download
+- optional telnet or serial or MQTT debug commands
+- optional serial and/or syslog trace
+- optional external hardware watchdog
+- optional Domoticz connectivity

 This code is based on a highly modified version of https://github.com/FordPrfkt/FSBrowserNG, itself a fork of https://github.com/gmag11/FSBrowserNG, not anymore maintained.